The process of incorporation, explained (for founders)

 Closed corporations are the private clubs of the business world.
 Shares of stock are typically held by a select group—often founders, family members, or early investors.
 They maintain privacy and don't trade on public stock exchanges.

 Public corporations, on the other hand, are open to everyone.
-They sell shares on stock markets, which means more regulatory oversight but also lowers the burden to access capital.
+They sell shares on stock markets, which means that they are subject to more regulatory oversight but that they have easier access to capital.

 Who regulates corporations?